LuanEdCosta/copy-image-clipboard/README.md

 ## :globe_with_meridians: Compatibility

 This project uses the asynchronous Clipboard API and Fetch API.
-Most browsers already support these two APIs natively, but for the old ones such as Internet Explorer this library doesn't work and there is nothing you can do about it.
+Most browsers already support natively these two APIs, but for the old ones like Internet Explorer this library doesn't work and there's nothing you can do about it.

 Use the links below to see the browser compatibility: